SmitSuthar8834/NIA_Next_Gen_Intelligent_Assistant/LOCAL-SETUP.md

    - `http://192.168.1.100` (HTTP)
    - `https://192.168.1.100` (HTTPS - accept security warning)

-### For HTTPS on Mobile
+### For Mobile Access
-1. Visit `https://YOUR_LOCAL_IP` on your phone
+1. Visit `http://YOUR_LOCAL_IP:3000` on your phone
-2. You'll see a security warning
-3. Click "Advanced" → "Proceed to site" (Chrome) or similar
-4. Your app will now work with camera/microphone access!
+2. Your app should load normally
+3. Note: Camera/microphone features may require HTTPS in production

 ## 🔧 How It Works